yinglia/R-Cookbook/R_Package/all things you need to know about creating your own r package.md

 dplyr::mutate

 Notes: these headings come immediately after the description they are shown much later (after the function arguments and return value) in the rendered documentation.

+### Arguments (important)

+Goal: documenting how each argument affects the output of the function.

+Format: @param argument_name a_description_of_its_action

+Notes: 1. specify `default value` and keep consitent & update 2.